Adaptive generative moment matching networks for improved learning of dependence structures: Assessing AGMMN samples

 \subsection{Model architecture and training setup}

 All experiments in this section share the following training setup.
 As training sample size, we use $\ntrn = 60\,000$ and conduct training in mini-batches of size $\nbat = 3000$.
-The allowed maximum number of epochs is chosen as $\mepo = 800$.

-We consider different families of copulas with varying strengths of dependence in the large dimension $d = 100$.
-The copulas include a Clayton copula with pairwise Kendall's tau $\tau$ being 0.25 and 0.5, a Gumbel copula with pairwise Kendall's tau $\tau$ being 0.25 and 0.5, an exchangeable normal copula with exchangeable dispersion correlation matrix implied by a pairwise Kendall's tau $\tau$ of 0.25 and 0.5, and an exchangeable Student's $t$ copula with degrees of freedom 4 and the same exchangeable dispersion correlation matrices as for the normal copulas.
+As target copulas from which training data are generated, we consider different families with varying strengths of dependence in the large dimension $d = 100$.
+The copulas include a Clayton copula with pairwise Kendall's tau $\tau\in\{0.25, 0.5\}$, a Gumbel copula with pairwise Kendall's tau $\tau\in\{0.25, 0.5\}$, an exchangeable normal copula with exchangeable dispersion correlation matrix implied by a pairwise Kendall's tau $\tau\in\{0.25, 0.5\}$, and an exchangeable Student's $t$ copula with $\nu=4$ degrees of freedom and the same exchangeable dispersion correlation matrices as for the normal copulas.
+In addition, two non-exchangeable copula models are considered.
+One is a two-level nested Gumbel copula with first-level Kendall's tau $\tau=0.3$ and ten second-level 10-dimensional copulas having parameters linearly interpolated between $\tau^{-1}(0.3)$ and $\tau^{-1}(0.6)$; note that for Gumbel copulas with parameter $\theta$, one has $\tau(\theta)=\frac{\theta-1}{\theta}$ so that $\tau^{-1}(\tilde{\tau})=(1-\tilde{\tau})^{-1}$.
+The other non-exchangeable model is a D-Vine copula, where, at each tree level, edgewise copula families are randomly sampled from a set including Gaussian, $t$ with degrees of freedom randomly sampled from $[4, 10]$, Clayton, survival Clayton, Gumbel and survival Gumbel, and the corresponding dependence parameters decay with tree level and are perturbed by random noises.